-Hashtags might sound like a millennial’s fad, but they’re crucial for your business and online presence.Using hashtags on your Instagram posts is proven to increase reach, draw new audiences to your profile, create greater engagement and boost your brand awareness… …and this gain in exposure can be turned into more customers and revenue further down the line.Click To Tweet
+Hashtags might sound like a millennial’s fad, but they’re crucial for your business and online presence.Using hashtags on your Instagram posts is proven to increase reach, draw new audiences to your profile, create greater engagement and boost your brand awareness.
+This gain in exposure can be turned into more customers and revenue further down the line.Click To Tweet

-In other words, you need to know how to use Instagram hashtags!
+In other words, you need to know how to use hashtags on Instagram!

-In this guide we’re going to go over the must-do’s, the must-have’s, multiple (FREE) hashtag-helping tools, a system for analysing your success and the hashtag tactics you need to avoid.
+In this guide we’re going to go over the must-do’s, the must-have’s, multiple (FREE) hashtag-helping tools, a system for analysing your success and the Instagram hashtag tactics you need to avoid.

 #Letsgetstarted (sorry, I couldn’t help myself!)

 If we’re going to get knee-deep, we need to make sure everyone’s on the same page, from the newb’s to the ten-post-a-day-ers…

 …so, here’s a really brief description of exactly what Instagram Hashtags are (and what they do):

 An Instagram hashtag is a label that categorises photos and videos.
-The hashtag adds them to a collection of other content (with the same hashtag) for users to find, explore and since a 2018 update, hashtags can now be followed too…
+The hashtag adds photos/videos to a collection of other content (with the same hashtag) for users to find, explore and since a 2018 update, hashtags can now be followed too…

 …making content labelled with the correct hashtags much more discoverable and crucial to marketing success on Instagram.

 Instagram allow users to place a maximum of 30 hashtags on each post.
 You can also position them elsewhere as well (more on this in a few minutes).